openpnp/openpnp/Charmhigh-modifications-for-OpenPnP.md

 # Charmhigh Conversion Page

 ___
-**This Wiki is outdated.** Some conversion steps are no longer strictly needed (you can keep the original cameras), others have changed.
-This Wiki pages should be updated by someone who owns such a machine and is on top of things.
+**This Wiki page is outdated.** Some conversion steps are no longer strictly needed (you can keep the original cameras), others have changed.
+This Wiki page should be updated by someone who owns such a machine and is on top of things.

 **HELP WANTED!**